Daniel-Krueger/daniel-krueger.github.io/_posts/2023-09-06-bandwidth-usage.md

 tags:
   - Form rules
 excerpt:
-    This post attempts to raise the awareness of how you can reduce the Bandwidth consumption.
+    This post attempts to raise the awareness of how you can reduce the bandwidth consumption.
 bpsVersion: 2023.1.2.44, 2022.1.4.155
 ---